-13.1-9 Procedural Rights
+13.1.8 Procedural Rights

 - a.
-If, after receipt of a request for formal corrective action pursuant to Bylaws, Section 13.1-4, above, the Medical Executive Committee determines that no corrective action is required or only a letter of warning, admonition, reprimand or censure should be issued, the decision shall be transmitted to the Governing Board.
-The Governing Board may affirm, reject or modify the action.
-The Governing Board shall give great weight to the Medical Executive Committee's decision and initiate further action only if the failure to act is contrary to the weight of the evidence that is before it, and then only after it has consulted with the Medical Executive Committee and the Medical Executive Committee still has not acted.
-The decision shall become final if the Governing Board affirms it or takes no action on it within 70 days after receiving the notice of decision. - b.
+If, after receipt of a request for formal corrective action pursuant to Bylaws, Section 13.1.4, above, the Medical Executive Committee determines that no corrective action is required or only a letter of warning, admonition, reprimand or censure should be issued, the decision shall be transmitted to the Oversight Committee.
+The Oversight Committee may affirm, reject or modify the action.
+The Oversight Committee shall give great weight to the Medical Executive Committee's decision and initiate further action only if the failure to act is contrary to the weight of the evidence that is before it, and then only after it has consulted with the Medical Executive Committee and the Medical Executive Committee still has not acted.
+The decision shall become final if the Oversight Committee affirms it or takes no action on it within 70 days after receiving the notice of decision. - b.
 If the Medical Executive Committee recommends an action that is a ground for a hearing under Bylaws, Section 14.2, the Chief of Staff shall give the practitioner special notice of the adverse recommendation and of the right to request a hearing.
-The Governing Board may be informed of the recommendation, but shall take no action until the member has either waived his or her right to a hearing or completed the hearing.
+The Oversight Committee may be informed of the recommendation, but shall take no action until the member has either waived his or her right to a hearing, completed the hearing, or otherwise exhausted his or her hearing rights.

-13.1-10 Initiation by Governing Board
+13.1.9 Initiation by Oversight Committee

 - a.
-The Medical Staff acknowledges that the Governing Board must act to protect the quality of medical care provided and the competency of its Medical Staff, and to ensure the responsible governance of the hospital in the event that the Medical Staff fails in any of its substantive duties or responsibilities. - b.
-Accordingly, if the Medical Executive Committee fails to investigate or take disciplinary action, contrary to the weight of the evidence, the Governing Board may direct the Medical Executive Committee to initiate an investigation or disciplinary action, but only after consulting with the Medical Executive Committee.
-If the Medical Executive Committee fails to act in response to that Governing Board direction, the Governing Board may, in furtherance of the Governing Board's ultimate responsibilities and fiduciary duties, initiate corrective action, but must comply with applicable provisions of Bylaws, Article 13, Performance Improvement and Corrective Action, and Article 14, Hearings and Appellate Reviews.
-The Governing Board shall inform the Medical Executive Committee in writing of what it has done.
+The Medical Staff acknowledges that the Oversight Committee must act to protect the quality of medical care provided and the competency of its Medical Staff, and to ensure the responsible governance of the hospital in the event that the Medical Staff fails in any of its substantive duties or responsibilities. - b.
+Accordingly, if the Medical Executive Committee fails to investigate or take disciplinary action, contrary to the weight of the evidence, the Oversight Committee may direct the Medical Executive Committee to initiate an investigation or disciplinary action, but only after consulting with the Medical Executive Committee.
+If the Medical Executive Committee fails to act in response to that Oversight Committee direction, the Oversight Committee may, in furtherance of the Governing Board's ultimate responsibilities and fiduciary duties, initiate corrective action, but must comply with applicable provisions of Bylaws, Article 13, Performance Improvement and Corrective Action, and Article 14, Hearings and Appellate Reviews.
+The Oversight Committee shall inform the Medical Executive Committee in writing of what it has done.